-Garrison’s work, which followed a long tradition of bibliographical efforts to identify and describe classics of medicine, was expanded and improved by English medical librarian Leslie T. Morton (1907-2004) in four successively expanded printed editions entitled A Medical Bibliography from 1943 to 1983.
-From Morton's time the scope of the bibliography was always unusually wide for a single volume printed bibliography: classics of primary sources covering all of medicine and some of the life sciences, and secondary sources about the same fields.
+Garrison’s work, which followed a long tradition of bibliographical efforts to identify and organize the most significant and most useful books in medicine, was expanded and improved by English medical librarian Leslie T. Morton (1907-2004) in four successively expanded printed editions entitled A Medical Bibliography from 1943 to 1983.
+From Morton's time the scope of the bibliography was always unusually wide for a single volume printed bibliography: classics of primary sources covering all of the history of medicine and some of the life sciences, and secondary sources mostly about the histories of the same fields.
 Since Morton’s books built on Garrison’s foundation, Morton’s work became known as “Garrison & Morton” or “Garrison-Morton”.
 Following a suggestion of my father, Haskell Norman, a physician and book collector who often consulted Garrison-Morton, I contacted Morton who was then in his mid-80s, and after some discussion, took over the project in the late 1980s.
 Because of my father's interests as a collector, my informal study of the bibliography of science began in my childhood, and became more serious when I entered the rare book trade during college at the age of 19.
 My work on the fifth edition occupied me mostly full-time for about a year in 1989-1990.
 Working on the manuscript in a series of Microsoft Word files on an early laptop, and backing them up on a group of floppy drives, at the time I thought I was pushing the technology to its limits.
-Using data that I had accumulated in the book trade as well as ongoing research, and visiting institutional libraries, I was able to revise over 1000 of the oId entries, and to add around 1000 new entries.
+Using data that I had accumulated in the book trade as well as ongoing research, and visiting institutional libraries, I was able to revise over 1000 of the old entries, and to add around 1000 new entries.
 However, there were problems entering diacritics, and the indices to the book, prepared by two professional indexers successively, were never satisfactory.
 In 1991 Ashgate issued my revised and expanded fifth edition as a 1243 page printed book retitled in Morton's honor, Morton’s Medical Bibliography.
 This and the preceding four progressively expanded editions by Morton became standard reference works for the history of medicine, biology, and dentistry.
-Each edition, including Garrison's original listings, and the present online version, represents the work and viewpoint of one person, building upon foundations established by predecessors.
+Each edition, including Garrison's original listings, and the present online version, chiefly represents the work and viewpoint of one person, building upon foundations established by predecessors.

 As it evolved in print, the bibliography covered primary works, i.e. first publications of medical discoveries or other "primary sources", as well as significant secondary sources, or historical studies.
 Within each subject entries were listed chronologically by date of publication, providing many different chronological listings of classics and secondary sources.
 Printed editions included periodical citations and books for primary material, but coverage of secondary works, or historical studies, were mainly limited to books on these subjects rather than periodical citations; otherwise the number of entries would have become unmanageable.
 For the most part I continue to retain these constraints.
 New ways in which the work is evolving reflect fundamental differences between printed editions and databases.
 They include interactivity, improved searchability, greatly widened scope as a result of the increased availability of information on the Internet, links to other sites, including biographical references, and the possibility of editing and revising virtually ad infinitum.
 In the time I have for this project I am attempting to make this bibliography as functional as possible for 21st century users.